arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/tutorials/pole-mounting/content.md

 ### Waterproof Sealing

 The device is meant to be on the outside, so the it includes:

 * **Vulcanising tape** which will vulcanize with itself providing a single piece protection (the edges of the tape will seem almost joint into one like a thermo-retractable tubes, making the water harder to go inside that layer)
 * **PVC tape** to increase the sealing.

-To make a proper waterproof sealing you should
+To make a proper waterproof sealing you should:

 1. start with the PVC tape (around 50cm of tape) starting from the bottom of the connector surrounding fully the cable and connector, using this direction you will make the water slide better, as it does not have any resistance caused by the edge of each loop (it will if you do it from top to bottom)
 2. Repeat it in the same way adding one layer of vulcanising tape.